ksgy/miisu_blog/_posts/2017-02-26-our-new-photo-studio.md

 First of all, at the time, I did not realised what we really needed.
 I wanted to create a nice light box, where we can have a well-diffused light coming from two directions, making sure there are no sharp shadows around the product.
 But, I was wrong.

-After a couple of setups, I've realised how and why those images worked we took in the past.
+After a couple of setups, I found out how and why those images worked we took in the past.

 We had the following: